Pranav174/Seat-Booking/README.md

 This is a Prototype Java Application designed to manage bookings for events in my school's auditorium.

 ### HOW TO RUN
-* Download the complete app folder (except maybe the source files).
+* Clone the repo (except maybe the source files as program is contained in the App directory).
 Alternatively download from: https://goo.gl/CWh8ZP (Do not edit the contents of this folder)
 * You will require Java Runtime Environment to run the .jar file (Download jre from here: http://www.oracle.com/technetwork/java/javase/downloads/index.html)
 * Run the AuditoriumSeatBooking.jar using jre